pirelaurent/cytographDB/public/docs/customization.md

 # Customization

-You can enhance your graph for a specific database by
+You can enhance your graph for your specific databases by
 - adding in a module :
   - **Custom categories** to enable element filtering
   - **Custom styles** for tables of standard and custom categories